mbuczko/cerber-oauth2-provider/README.md

 (m/start-with-args {:env "local" :basename "cerber"})
 ```

+## Architecture

+This implementation assumes Authorization Server and Resource Server having same source of knowledge about issued tokens and sessions.
+Servers might be horizontally scaled but still need to be connected to the same underlaying database (redis or sql-based).
+This is also why in-memory
+storage should be used for development only.
+It simply does not scale (at least not with current implementation).

+_(todo)_ introduce JWT tokens

 ## Usage

 Cerber OAuth2 provider defines 5 [ring handlers](https://github.com/ring-clojure/ring/wiki/Concepts) that should be bound to specific routes.
 It's not done automagically.
 Some people love [compojure](https://github.com/weavejester/compojure) some love [bidi](https://github.com/juxt/bidi) so Cerber leaves the decision in developer's hands.